syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/fastScatterBitmap.png)

-The size of the scatter points can be customized with the help of `ScatterWidth` and `ScatterHeight` properties as shown below.
+The size of the scatter points can be customized with the help of `ScatterWidth` and `ScatterHeight` properties as shown below:

 {% tabs %}